membrane-php/mock-server/docs/api.md

 ### Add Matcher

+Specific responses can be given by defining matchers.
-This defines a specific response to give if a request *matches* the defined criteria.
+The response is given if it *matches* the defined criteria.

 > [!IMPORTANT]
 > You MUST [add the operation](#add-operation) before you can add a matcher to it.